buuug7/echart-option-to-base64-service/README.md

 ## echart option to base64 service

-give [echart](https://github.com/apache/incubator-echarts) option and return the base64 with png format.
+give [echart](https://github.com/apache/incubator-echarts) option and return the base64 with png format with node.

 ## usage